The Dominance and Monopolies Review: Japan

 Even after the implementation of the above amendments, 3 MNOs' obligation to provide subsidies to users purchasing iPhones would still partly remain.
 However, it would become possible for 3 MNOs to offer alternate plans to users, which would not breach the iPhone agreements with Apple Japan.
 However, as long as 3 MNOs' sales promotion activities of alternate plans were not hindered, it was considered that such marketing would provide users with the optimal service plan choice, promoting competition among telecommunication businesses.
 Considering these points, it was recognised that the amendments would eliminate the suspicion of the violation of the AMA.

 Remedies and sanctions

 With the 2009 revision of the AMA, administrative surcharges also came to be imposed for certain types of unfair business practices (certain types enacted only in the AMA, not in the GD).
 The basic rate for these is 3 per cent (but 1 per cent in the case of abuse of superior bargaining position).
-Actually, administrative surcharges have only been imposed for unfair business practices in the case of abuses of a superior bargaining position so far.
+Actually, administrative surcharges have only been imposed for unfair business practices in five cases of abuses of a superior bargaining position so far.
 While these surcharges are imposed in respect of the first instance of the conduct in violation of the prohibition on abuse of superior bargaining position, for other unfair business practices they are imposed in respect of the second instance of the offending conduct where it is repeated, within 10 years of its first violation.

 ii Behavioural remedies